cicerocaze/reve/README.md

 ## About Rêve

-Reve is a web application based on Perl Dancer framework.
+Rêve is a web application based on Perl Dancer framework.
 This application is developed to help linguist professionals to create annotations about linguistic corpus data.

 ## About Installation

 Rêve installation follows the procedures of any application based on Perl Dancer framework.
 The difference is related to the modules the application requires to be deployed.
 To check some quick example, please, visit http://perldancer.org/quickstart.
-Bellow, It is explained the needs and steps to deploy Rêve application.
+Bellow, it is explained the needs and steps to deploy Rêve application.

 ## Installing Rêve